-Puerto Rico Plans that are unsure of their PBGC coverage status should request a coverage determination.
+Puerto Rico Plans that are unsure of their PBGC coverage status should submit a Coverage Determination Form to request a coverage determination.
 In particular, plans that were created or organized in Puerto Rico that have been operating under the assumption that they are covered by PBGC (and that have been paying PBGC premiums accordingly) should request a coverage determination if they did not make an election in accordance with Treasury Regulation §1.401(a)-50.

 A private-sector defined benefit plan established and maintained for its employees by a tax-exempt church, convention, or an association of churches is generally considered a “church plan.”
 See IRC § 414(e).
 Church plans are generally not covered by PBGC.